bouboudev/backtobasics/readme.md

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+<h3> Distributed under the MIT License.
+See  <a href="https://github.com/bouboudev/backtobasics/blob/master/LICENSE.txt"> LICENSE.txt </a>for more information.</h3>

 <p align="right">(<a href="#top">back to top</a>)</p>